-The ultimate luxury resort on the Big Island, the swanky Four Seasons Resort Hualalai complex has three large pools, including an adults-only and “swimmable aquarium'” with fish, where guests can easily while away several days pool-hopping.
+The ultimate luxury resort on the Big Island, the swanky Four Seasons Resort Hualalai complex has three large pools— including an adults-only pool and a “swimmable aquarium” with fish—where guests can easily while away several days pool-hopping.

 The enormous infinity pool built from Indonesian volcanic rock at Amanyara resort is the property’s main hub and most photogenic feature.
 This is only fitting, as Amanyara is now considered one of the most sleek and luxurious resorts in the Caribbean.

 Related: Postcard: A Babymoon at Amanyara, Turks & Caicos

 Laucala has become a veritable bucket list-topper thanks to its miles of space for ultimate privacy, lush hills and spectacular coral reefs—not to mention its multi-level pool-within-a-pool (pictured above).